Click to go directly to That day☝︎

 Welcome to day one!
-I hope you're excited to begin what can be one of the most transformational periods of your life.
+I hope you're excited to begin what can be a very transformational period of your life.
 Despite the guide being formatted to help you go vegan in 30 days, take however long you need to reach your goal (whatever that may be).
 I personally went vegan in a little over 2 months and on the other hand some people go vegan over night and others take a few years!
 Even if your goal isn’t to go fully vegan, i still hope this can help.
 The bottom line is we're all very different and if you want to read this, say, all in one day- then go for it.
 The format I use in this guide might not feel like the best thing for you so if that's the case, definitely alter it so you can get the best outcome.
 For example, if you feel like getting rid of eggs is going to be really hard for you.. you might want to eliminate all other things first to make it seem less overwhelming.

 I think it's important that, before you start physically making any lifestyle changes, know why you're doing it.
 What's going to drive you to go through with this?
 Not only do you want to know just the basic reasons of going vegan, you want regularly be reminding yourself of the ones that mean the most to you.

 I go into more detail for the 3 main reasons to go vegan (planet, animals, and health) in the later days but for now I'm just trying to emphasize the importance of having goals to work toward.